ezpaarse-project/ezpaarse/doc/development/core.md

 # Application core #

 Developper-oriented documentation for ezPAARSE's core.
-The documentation on contributions to parsers, pkbs and scrapers can be read in [this section](./platforms.html).
+The documentation dedicated to contributions for parsers, pkbs and scrapers can be found in [this section](./platforms.html).

 ## Technologies used by ezPAARSE